Icelandic Oratorios, or How I learned to play (the) Accordion

 acc53628.gif (13530 bytes)

-Mark Masten's early solver data indicates that the 2/3 version has a very high win rate, like standard Accordion, and may in fact be easier.
+Mark Masten's solver data indicates that the 2/3 version has a very high win rate, like standard Accordion, and may in fact be easier.
 It can also be played with other combinations, reducing to the same number of cards as the smaller leap value (I've reduced to three cards in 3/4 and 4 cards in 4/5).

 More features of Accordion Virtuoso